secretlint/secretlint/README.md

 - Project Friendly: Easy to setup your project and integrate CI services
 - Pre-Commit Hook: Prevent committing credential files
 - Pluggable: Create custom rule and flexible configuration
+- Documentation: Describe the reason that rule detect it as secret

 ## Motivation